100 Common Data Science Interview Questions & Answers

 We will explain this with a simple example for better understanding -

-Precision is the ratio of number of events you can correctly recall to a number of all events you recall (combination of wrong and correct recalls).
+Precision is the ratio of the number of events you can correctly recall to the number of all events you recall (combination of wrong and correct recalls).

 56) How will you find the right K for K-means?

-57) Why L1 regularizations causes parameter sparsity whereas L2 regularization does not?
+57) Why L1 regularizations cause parameter sparsity whereas L2 regularization does not?

 Regularizations in statistics or in the field of machine learning is used to include some extra information in order to solve a problem in a better way.
 L1 & L2 regularizations are generally used to add constraints to optimization problems.

 In the example shown above H0 is a hypothesis.
 If you observe, in L1 there is a high likelihood to hit the corners as solutions while in L2, it doesn’t.
 So in L1 variables are penalized more as compared to L2 which results into sparsity.

 In other words, errors are squared in L2, so model sees higher error and tries to minimize that squared error.